-"Akira" (1988) is about a a Japanese biker gang.
+"Akira" is about a Japanese biker gang in a dystopian setting.
 That is a popular topic in Japanese anime, starting with 1980's "Crazy Thunder Road."
 It may have something to do with Mel Gibson's "Mad Max" series that began around that time.
 Directed by Katsuhiro Ôtomo, along with screenwriting help from Izo Hashimoto, it tells the tale of the "Capsules," a biker gang led by Shotaro Kaneda.
 The gang battles a rival gang, "The Clowns.'
 The Capsules encounter a child with special powers who has run away from a top-secret military installation.
 The remainder of the film follows the gang's adventures in fighting the government operation and freeing dissidents.

 It turns out that several people develop psychic abilities during the course of "Akira," and that leads to all sorts of complications.
 There are mystical and supernatural effects of all this, altering human destiny and the fate of the universe.

 Akira himself is a small boy who developed god-like psychic powers as a result of government experiments.
 Problems with controlling that power is what led to the destruction of Tokyo.
 Ultimately, he was dissected and placed in a cryonic chamber for later investigation.